Join us for LiveStream Worship Every Sunday @ 11AM

 ROLLING ADMISSION WITH AUDITIONS HELD IN PERSON and ONLINE

 The (4) Choral Fellows are on analogy to what some choirs have called “soloists,” “section leaders,” or “ringers” with a decidedly educational focus.
-Each Choral Fellow will be offered a CF Stipend, and will be assigned two Choral Scholars to mentor in the choir, and to whom they will give three 1-hour voice lessons per month for the duration of the program.
+Each Choral Fellow will be offered a CF Stipend, and will be assigned a Choral Scholar to mentor in the choir, and to whom they will give three 1-hour voice lessons per month for the duration of the program.
+Choral Fellows that are not teaching scholars will support the music program by assisting the music director or music librarian equivalent to 3 teaching hours per month.
+Fellows may also be called upon to assist with choir warm ups, sectional rehearsals or short demonstrations/explanations of vocal technique during rehearsals.

 The ideal candidates would be advanced conservatory/music students or graduates, who, in addition to having demonstrated technical skills, also have interest in developing their skills as teachers and vocal coaches.
 They will be chosen according to their voice range: high (soprano/alto) or low (tenor/bass/baritone).

-The (8) Choral Scholars might be called “soloists-in-training.”
-The Choral Scholars will be offered a modest CS Stipend to defray incidental expenses, and in return for their service to the choir will receive private voice instruction at least twice a month from their assigned Choral Fellow and from the CFS Director, Ms. Gina Picerno.
+The (4) Choral Scholars might be called “soloists-in-training.”
+The Choral Scholars will be offered a modest CS Stipend to defray incidental expenses, and in return for their service to the choir will receive private voice instruction 3 times a month from their assigned Choral Fellow.

 Anyone 16 years old to retiree who wishes to receive high quality vocal training and to immerse themselves in the literature of traditional choral music can be a Choral Scholar.
 They will be chosen according to their voice range: high (soprano/alto) or low (tenor/bass/baritone).